hex000000/makegroupworknotsuck/chapters/280_MAXQDA.md

 - necessary support files
 - a sub-folder with option-f extension containing current project files.

-Then, in Dropbox, for each applicaiton an an _Exchange folder, which contains the sub-folder, which will be copied from the current and to the next current device as needed, and back again.
+Then, in Dropbox, for each applicaiton an an "_Exchange"_ folder, which contains the sub-folder, which will be copied from the current and to the next current device as needed, and back again.

 ### Workflow